typ17/typ17/README.md

 <h1>Oii! 👋</h1>

-<a>My name is Endryo, I’m a front-end developer specializing in <strong>React</strong> and <strong>JS</strong>.
+<a>I’m a front-end developer specializing in <strong>React</strong> and <strong>JS</strong>.
 Born in Brazil, I’ve been involved in coding since I was 13 years old, learning primarily through self-study.
 I’m an open-source enthusiast and a long-time Linux 🐧 user, currently studying Systems Analysis and Development to broaden my understanding of the digital world.</a>

 <div style="display: inline_block align: center height: 10">
 <img src="./image.gif" alt=".gif">